It is often difficult to visit someone who has late-stage dementia because it may seem difficult to connect with them.

 - Check out one of our Caregiver Kits and bring it with you when you visit.
 Each kit contains an activity idea book, an adult picture book, a puzzle, a game that is appropriate for memory loss, appropriate entertainment DVDs and a caregiver resource.

 Just remember, if you have a good time, they will most likely have a good time too!

 A meaningful goodbye ends the visit on a positive note.
 Take a look at Deborah's blog Visiting Someone With Dementia to help prepare you for a visit and for helpful communication tips for all stages of dementia.

 Ask a Librarian to find out more!
-Our senior services librarians spend a lot of time visiting community members who have dementia.
+Our older adult services librarians spend a lot of time visiting community members who have dementia.